swoicik/swoicik.github.io/_posts/2020-11-02-november-portfolio-updates.md

 - Money
 post_date: 2020-11-02
 ---
 Not too long ago, I published [Talking About Money](https://swoicik.com/2020/talk-about-money) on this site.
 That posts makes the argument that money should be a topic of conversation.
-It's the only way everyone is going to understand it better.
+It's the only way everyone will understand it better.

-In that post I shared my current investing portfolio and promise to post regular updates.
+In that post I shared my current investing portfolio and promised to post regular updates.
 Here is that first update...

-Over the past month, I have been the most active in my portfolio in a very long time.
-I typically go months inbetween active trades.
-This month I added 6 stocks to my portfolio.
+Over the past month, I have been very active in my portfolio.
+I typically go months between active trades.
+This past month I added 6 stocks to my portfolio.
 They are the bolded ones in the chart.
 5 of them are reletively small positions in what I consider high growth potential stocks.
 1 (Coca-Cola) is a dividend stock I have wanted to add for quite some time.

 Below is a list of my current portfolio and the percentage each investment takes up in the portfolio.